G4brym/R2-Explorer/README.md

 - Upload folders with files
 - Automatically load more files, when the bottom is reached (current limit is 1000 files)
 - Download files bigger than 2gb with presigned url's
+- set folder and file navigation in the url to allow direct share of a specific folder/file

 ## Known issues